aarontavel/wicked-problems/data_reflection_1.md

 In another attempt to *solve* poker, a group at the University of Alberta created Cepheus, which is considered to be “the first computer program to play an essentially perfect game of poker” (Travnik, Beck, 2014-2015).
 Cepheus’ creators claim that while no perfect solution to heads-up limit Texas hold’em poker has been found, Cepheus has played over a “billion, billion hands of poker”, thus getting extremely close to a perfect solution (Travnik, Beck, 2014-2015).
 This computer program was created without any guidance from humans besides the rules of the game.
 Over the course of two months, Cepheus was able to build a massive library of previous hands played, thus, the program is able to respond to almost every situation presented by humans.
 Cepheus is able to accomplish its near-perfect record without deception, nor revealing to its opponents that they are not playing against a human.

-While the unpredictability of how a human will behave in poker will limit data science to be used to 100% predict what will happen, the advancements of EEG and Cepheus have allowed data scientists to make strides in the right direction in order to get close to the 100% mark.
+While the unpredictability of how a human will behave in poker will limit data science to be used to 100% predict what will happen, the advancements of EEG and Cepheus have allowed data scientists to make strides in the right direction in order to get close to solving poker

 ___